Frank Doran (British politician)

 Frank Doran (13 April 1949 – 31 October 2017) was a Labour Party politician in the United Kingdom, who was the Member of Parliament (MP) for Aberdeen South from 1987 to 1992, when he lost his seat.
 He was re-elected in 1997 to Aberdeen Central, and most recently represented Aberdeen North.
-He was the husband of former Labour MP Dame Joan Ruddock.
+He was the husband of former Labour MP Dame Joan Ruddock; it was the second marriage of both politicians.

 He announced he would be standing down in 2015, saying "I don’t want to be wandering around here as a skeleton...I think that we need to allow younger people to come through.”

 Education and early career

 Doran attended the Ainslie Park Secondary School (later the Ainslie Park High School) in East Pilton and Leith Academy in Leith before leaving school at age 16.
 He took a job at the North of Scotland Hydro-Electric Board and was promoted to junior clerk in the legal department within a year.
 There, he was encouraged in his interest in law by Assistant Secretary of the Board Douglas Nellands, and he started taking night classes.
 After a few years, he attended the University of Dundee, where he was awarded a LLB degree in 1975.
 He was admitted as a solicitor in 1977 and was in practice until 1988.